• Skip to Content

 Additional Requirements

-By the end of the second summer in the program (the completion of the second year), admitted students are expected to have converted the research proposal developed in year 1 (or an alternative research proposal approved, in advance, by the admitted student’s Department Mentor) into a high-quality research manuscript (a completed research project).
+By the end of the FALL SEMESTER in the second year of the program, admitted students are expected to have converted the research proposal developed in year 1 (or an alternative research proposal approved, in advance, by the admitted student’s faculty mentor) into a high-quality research manuscript (a completed research project).
+The research manuscript should be of such quality that it can be submitted and accepted for presentation at an academic research meeting.

 Year 3 – Dissertation